makma/fingerprintjs.com/content/blog/a-guide-to-ecommerce-merchant-fraud-protection-in-2021.md

 #### **Use fraud detection solutions to protect your online store**

 These days, online merchants have a wide range of solutions at their disposal for detecting suspicious activity and apprehending malicious actors.
-For example, [FingerprintJS](/ecommerce/) helps identify suspicious online activity by flagging visitors with multiple accounts or a history of fraudulent transactions.
+For example, [Fingerprint](/ecommerce/) helps identify suspicious online activity by flagging visitors with multiple accounts or a history of fraudulent transactions.

 ## Conclusion

 In short, without the proper merchant fraud protection measures in place, online businesses are highly vulnerable to the continuously evolving tactics of cyber criminals.
-To learn more about how FingerprintJS can help you mitigate the risk of [ecommerce fraud](/ecommerce/) and [account takeovers](/account-takeover/), contact [one of our experts](/contact-sales/) or [test drive our solution](https://dashboard.fingerprintjs.com/signup) — it’s free for 10 days with unlimited API access.
+To learn more about how Fingerprint can help you mitigate the risk of [ecommerce fraud](/ecommerce/) and [account takeovers](/account-takeover/), contact [one of our experts](/contact-sales/) or [test drive our solution](https://dashboard.fingerprintjs.com/signup) — it’s free for 10 days with unlimited API access.